Jamcre/bluetti-esp32-bridge/README.md

 - Open a new file manager tab and navigate to the 'Arduino' folder, which should have 'libraries' and 'sketches' subfolders inside of it
 - From the file manager tab that has the 'sensor' folder open, move the subfolder labeled 'stable' inside Arduino's 'sketches' folder
 - Before proceeding, read the NOTE written below to make sure you do not lose any files
-- Replace your old Arduino 'libraries' folder with the one provided @ ecolibrium2025-sensors/_sensor/libraries
+- Replace your old Arduino 'libraries' folder with the one provided @ ecolibrium2025-sensors/_sensor/libraries (add link to this)

 *NOTE*: